BBC-Data-Unit/sex-offender-name-changes/README.md

 ![](https://ichef.bbci.co.uk/news/976/cpsprodpb/104F4/production/_128640866_dellawright.png.webp)

-In March 2023, we [reported](https://www.bbc.co.uk/news/uk-64624921) hundreds of sex offenders across the UK had slipped off the radar of police in a three-year period.
+In March 2023, we worked with BBC News's Midlands & South Bureau to [report](https://www.bbc.co.uk/news/uk-64624921) hundreds of sex offenders across the UK had slipped off the radar of police in a three-year period.

 Freedom of Information requests to 45 police forces revealed 729 sex offenders had gone missing or were wanted for arrest from 2019-2021.